tmtxt/tmtxt.github.com/_posts/2014-12-21-conkeror-working-with-browser-object.md

 page that you want to interact without having to re-define the same command for every different data type.

-However, I don't link the XPath expression very much.
+However, I don't like the XPath expression very much.
 It would be much better if I can use CSS Selector (maybe it's already implemented somewhere in Conkeror source code but I have not read that part).
 When I discover it or implemented it successfully, I will come back to update this post.